getcronit/pylon/packages/pylon/README.md

 With Pylon, you can build APIs faster, with fewer errors, and with less code.

+## Roadmap

+We would love to hear your feedback and suggestions for new features.
+Please open an issue or join our Discord server to share your thoughts.

+- [ ] **Documentation:** Improve the documentation and provide more examples.
+- [ ] **Testing:** Add a test suite to ensure the stability of the framework. [#7](https://github.com/getcronit/pylon/issues/7)
+- [ ] **Breaking Change Detection:** Implement a mechanism to detect breaking changes in the generated schema. [#8](https://github.com/getcronit/pylon/issues/8)
+- [ ] **Date-Based Versioning:** Automatically version the service when backward-incompatible changes are made.
+This will ensure that clients are aware of the changes and can adapt accordingly.
+This should be similar to the way Shopify handles API versioning. [#9](https://github.com/getcronit/pylon/issues/9)
+- [ ] **GraphQL Directives:** Allow users to define custom directives that can be used to modify the generated schema.
+These directives should then be applied to the service logic (schema) to provide additional functionality.
+More information can be found in the [GraphQL spec](https://spec.graphql.org/June2018/#sec-Type-System.Directives).
+- [ ] **Support Custom Authentication:** Currently, Pylon only supports OIDC for ZITADEL for authentication.
+We would like to add support for different authentication methods, such as JWT, OAuth, and others.
+This will then be used by the ´requireAuth´ function to authenticate / authorize users. [#21](https://github.com/getcronit/pylon/issues/21)
+- [ ] **Better Prisma Integration:** Improve the integration with Prisma to provide a more seamless experience when working with databases.
+This includes better support for relations, pagination, and other features provided by Prisma.
+The main pain point is that prisma does not include relations by default, so a lot of manual work is required to add them.
+To solve this, we would like to leverage the prisma client extensions to automatically resolve relations and provide paginatable connections.
+- [ ] **Find Edge Cases:** Find edge cases where the generated schema does not match the service logic, or build errors occur.
+This will help to improve the overall stability of the framework and provide a better developer experience.
+- [ ] **Fix the Sentry Integration:** Currently, the Sentry integration is not working as expected.
+We would like to fix this and provide better error tracking capabilities for Pylon users.
+- [ ] **Integrate @getcronit/pylon-builder into @getcronit/pylon-dev:** The pylon-builder package is used to generate the schema from the service logic.
+Currently, this is a separate package that gets installed alongside the pylon-dev package.
+This means that there could be version mismatches between the two packages.
+To solve this, we would like to integrate the builder into the dev package so that they are always in sync.
+This will also make it easier to maintain and update the packages.
+- [ ] **Spread the Word:** Spread the word about Pylon and get more people involved in the project.
+This includes writing blog posts, creating videos, and sharing the project on social media.

 ## Create

 To create a new Pylon project, run the following command: